Table of Contents

 If you’ve been denied a personal loan recently or don’t think a personal loan is right for you, you might feel at a loss as to how to cover a large expense or fund a major project.

 The good news is, there’s no shortage of personal loan alternatives that suit a variety of situations.
-Let’s take a closer look.
+Here’s what you need to know.

 Credit Card

-A credit card offers you a line of credit that can be used for a variety of purchases.
+A credit card offers you a line of credit that can be used for a variety of purchases and could be a loan alternative.
 You can borrow up to a set credit limit, and each month that you carry a balance, you’ll owe at least the minimum payment.
 Credit cards are generally seen as a better option for smaller, everyday purchases, while a personal loan may make more sense for larger, more expensive items, such as a house or car.

 Using a credit card responsibly can be a good way to establish your credit history, so long as you make timely payments each month.
 And some cards may come with perks, such as rewards points or travel rewards.